mattpker/pm2-slack/README.md

 - kill - Event fired when PM2 is killed.
 Default: true
 - exception - Any exceptions from your processes.
 Default: true
 - restart - Event fired when a process is restarted.
 Default: false
+- reload - Event fired when a cluster is reloaded.
+Default: false
 - delete - Event fired when a process is removed from PM2.
 Default: false
 - stop - Event fired when a process is stopped.
 Default: false
 - restart overlimit - Event fired when a process is reaches the max amount of times it can restart.
 Default: true